Gianfra1002/bacteria-AI-simulation/readme.md

 ### Action
 The third is the Action layer and consists of a list of functions that are activated only if the input given is above a threshold i.e. above 0.5.
+Such functions are actions made by the bacteria such as moving or eating.
 ```python
 Actions = [
         MoveNorth,